Entores Ltd v Miles Far East Corp

-Entores Ltd v Miles Far East Corporation [1955] EWCA Civ 3 is a landmark English Court of Appeal decision in contract law on the moment of acceptance of a contract over telex.
+Entores Ltd v Miles Far East Corporation [1955] EWCA Civ 3 is a landmark English Court of Appeal decision in contract law relating to the moment of acceptance of a contract agreed over telex.
 Denning LJ found that the regular postal rule did not apply for instantaneous means of communications such as a telex.
 Instead, acceptance occurs when and where the message of acceptance is received.

 Facts

 Entores was a London-based trading company that sent an offer by telex for the purchase of copper cathodes from a company based in Amsterdam.
 The Dutch company sent an acceptance by telex.
 The contract was not fulfilled and so Entores attempted to sue the owner of the Dutch company for damages.
-The controlling company, Entores, was based in the UK and under English law Entores could only bring the action in the UK (serve notice of writ outside the jurisdiction) if it could prove that the contract was formed within the jurisdiction, i.e. in London rather than Amsterdam.
+The controlling company, Entores, was based in the UK, and under English law Entores could only bring the action in the UK (serve notice of writ outside the jurisdiction) if it could prove that the contract was formed within the jurisdiction, i.e. in London rather than Amsterdam.